 Brothers is Ulrich Thomsen and Susanne Bier’s second collaboration; they had previously worked together on the 1997 thriller Credo / Sekten, in which Thomsen has a supporting role.

 Chinese Letter from an Unknown Woman

-Jinglei also co-produced Letter from an Unknown Woman and, alongside Jiang Wen, stars in the movie.
+Jinglei also co-produced Letter from an Unknown Woman and, alongside Jiang Wen, stars in the film.

-Lastly, the Special Jury Award went to Serbian director Goran Paskaljevic for Midwinter Night’s Dream / San zimske noci, another of the San Sebastian Film Festival’s war-related movies.
+Lastly, the Special Jury Award went to Serbian director Goran Paskaljevic for Midwinter Night’s Dream / San zimske noci, another of the San Sebastian Film Festival’s series of war-related movies.

 In the story, a Bosnian War refugee (Jasna Zalica) and her autistic daughter (Jovana Mitic, who is autistic in real life) take over the vacant apartment of a Serbian man (Lazar Ristovski) serving a ten-year prison sentence.
 Problems ensue when the by now ex-convict returns home to resume his life.

 March 2005 update: Goran Paskaljevic has told BBC News that Jovana’s autism is supposed to serve as a metaphor for Serbia during the Bosnian War.

 “I think my country somehow became autistic,” he explained.
 “People were forgetting everything and I had a feeling that we were living in a world that was completely closed.”